Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Data

 The second group focuses on firm-level financial indicators.
 These variables are constructed using company financial statements and include standard measures such as return on assets (ROA), debt-to-equity ratio, current ratio, and market capitalization.
 These metrics provide insight into the issuing firm’s solvency and operating health.
 This category includes 17 variables and is sourced entirely from Bloomberg.

 The third category consists of credit risk measures, particularly probability of default (PD) estimates.
 We incorporate a comprehensive range of PD scores calculated across different aggregation levels, including sector, domicile, exchange, and global scopes.
 These variables are forward-looking and help capture variation in credit quality across firms.
 In total, we include 77 PD-related variables, all obtained from the Credit Research Initiative (CRI) of the National University of Singapore.
+In addition to the PD measures, this category also includes one volatility-based variable $\sigma$ derived from daily equity returns, which provides an additional dimension of firm-level credit risk.
+In total, the credit risk category therefore contains 78 variables.

 The fourth group includes categorical variables that account for structural heterogeneity across firms.
 Specifically, we introduce one-hot encoded dummies for industries, regions, and currencies.
 These variables allow us to control for country-specific and sector-specific effects.
 There are 55 industry dummies and 43 regional or currency indicators, summing to 98 variables in this category.
 These are also provided by the CRI.